delight-im/PHP-Auth/README.md

     // the user may now respond to the confirmation request (usually by clicking a link) }
 catch (\Delight\Auth\ConfirmationRequestNotFound $e) {
-    // no earlier request found that could be re-sent }
+    die('No earlier request found that could be re-sent');
+}
 catch (\Delight\Auth\TooManyRequestsException $e) {
-    // there have been too many requests -- try again later }
+    die('There have been too many requests -- try again later');
+}
 ```